Blog > Treatment Strategies > Transference & Countertransference in Therapy: Clinician's Guide

 Importance of Self-Care in Preventing Professional Burnout

 There is a strong link between therapist well-being and effective patient care.
-Countertransference can easily occur when you are stressed or have a lot going on in your personal life, as can burnout — which can impact treatment outcomes.
+Countertransference can easily occur when you are stressed or have a lot going on in your personal life, as can burnout — which can impact treatment outcomes and compromise the therapist and client relationship.
 Signs of burnout can include mental or emotional exhaustion, cynicism about work and reduced feelings of personal accomplishment.
+These symptoms can interfere with your ability to help clients effectively and maintain healthy relationships both professionally and personally.

 Practicing self-care can help you: